killermann/samk.blog/content/about/index.md

 This blog is also about that: the things I&#8217;m learning, and how you can DIY, or benefit from my mistakes.

+<a href="/about/sam-killermann/" class="biglink">More about me</a>

 ## About the Site

-This is a [WordPress][16] blog that is served as a static [JAMstack][17] site using [Shifter][18].
-I developed/designed a custom theme using [_s][19] as the boilerplate, paring down everything I didn&#8217;t need*, to try to make it as fast and accessible as possible.
+I built this site from the ground-up using [JAMstack][17] methodology.
+To make this site as fast, accessible, and environmentally sustainable as possible, I'm using Hugo to generate the pages, and I pared down everything I didn't need*.
 The theme I made is all open source and uncopyrighted, and you can [view it on Github][20].

 *You might be wondering about the constantly shifting chameleon color scheme, and asking &#8220;Was _that_ a need?&#8221; Yes, my friend.
-Because it makes _me _happy to visit this site, and I need to come here for this thing to work.
+Because it makes _me_ happy to visit this site, and I need to come here for this thing to work.
 So it was more than a need: it&#8217;s everything.

+<a href="https://github.com/killermann/samk.blog" class="biglink">More about the site</a>

- [1]: /sam-killermann/
+ [1]: /about/sam-killermann/
  [2]: https://en.wikipedia.org/wiki/Pale_Blue_Dot
  [3]: https://www.samkillermann.com/category/better-humaning/
  [4]: https://www.samkillermann.com/category/technolophizing